selimslab/selimslab.github.io/_posts/phil/2020-8-3-principia.md

 ---

-What makes you the person you are?
-Thoughts, principles, and character are the essence, I believe.

-This is my attempt to define an ideal self because we are products of our thoughts, what we think, we become.

 > Think of yourself as dead.
 You have lived your life
 >
 > Now take what's left and live it properly.